SchriderLab/Timesweeper/Notes.md

     - Could do left/right skewed distributions and random intervals for all number of samples
     - Downsampling from most dense sampling scheme
 - How much does placement of single sampling affect power of detection?
-- Bottlenecks and non-equilibrium demos
 - How does number of samples at each timepoint affect detection?
 - Comparison to benchmark methods (should we do this across a basic set of parameters or a bunch?)
     - FiT?
     - Adapt Graham’s method and test that
     - Other stuff we can find
 - How does adjusting the length of the sweep period affect accuracy?
-- Strength of selection (0.01 and 0.005 in addition to 0.05)?
+- ~~Strength of selection (0.01 and 0.005 in addition to 0.05)?~~
 - iHS neural net, sort data by highest score
+- Phased vs unphased vs diplotypes

 #### Planned Figures